Olivier-Boudeville/Ceylan-Seaplus/doc/seaplus.rst

 Other facility functions that all integrated services will need, and whose signature (if not implementation) would be the same from a service to another (ex: to start/stop this service from Erlang), will also certainly be needed.
 However listing these facility functions in our ``foobar`` module would offer little interest (as they are the same for all integrated services), so these extra functions are to remain implicit here [#]_.

-These service-level built-in functions automatically defined by Seaplus are:
+These service-level built-in functions automatically defined by Seaplus of user interest are, notably:

-- ``start/{0,1,2}`` and ``start_link/{0,1,2}``
-- ``stop/{0,1}``
+- ``start/0``: starts said service, a ``{driver_crashed,ErrorReason}`` exception being thrown should the driver or the integrated library crash (ex: SEGV)
+- ``start_link/0``: starts and links said service to the user process, expected to crash in turn should the driver or the integrated library crash
+- ``restart/0``: restarts the service, typically after it was started with ``start/0``, failed and threw an exception
+- ``stop/0``: stops the service

 .. [#] Note though that, at least for some services, specific initialisation/tear-down functions may exist in the vanilla, C version of that service.
 In that case, they should be added among said function specifications (preferably named for example ``init``/``teardown`` or alike, in order to distinguish from the Seaplus-reserved ``start``/``stop`` primitives), so that they are available from Erlang as well.

 Of course such a module, as it was defined above (i.e. just a set of function specifications), is useless and would not even compile as such.
-But the Seaplus parse transform will automatically enrich and transform it so that, once the C part will be available, the ``Foobar`` service will become fully usable from Erlang, with no extra boilerplate code to be added by the Erlang integrator.
+But the Seaplus parse transform will automatically enrich and transform it so that, once the C part (the driver) will be available, the ``Foobar`` service will become fully usable from Erlang, with no extra boilerplate code to be added by the Erlang integrator.

-More precisely, for each of the function type specification, a corresponding bridging implementation will be generated and added (unless the ``foobar`` module already includes one, so that the user can selectively override the Seaplus code generation), whilst the facility functions will be included as well.
+More precisely, for each of the function type specification, a corresponding bridging implementation will be generated and added (unless the ``foobar`` module already includes one, so that the user can selectively override the Seaplus code generation), whilst all the needed facility functions will be included as well.

 Here is a corresponding (mostly meaningless) usage example [#]_ of this ``foobar`` module, when executed from any given process (ex: a test one):